This is a fictional story about how a truth detector the size of a cellphone came to be.

 I found Hoover’s building easily enough.
 It was a nondescript single-story concrete block building in an industrial area.
 You could drive by it a hundred times and never even notice it.
 It was an ideal super-secret laboratory.

 I chuckled to myself that we hadn’t established a secret knock or a password, but jabbed the doorbell button anyway.
-I noticed that there was a peephole in the door and imagined that I could see Hoover peeping through it, checking me out.
+I noticed that there was a peephole in the door and imagined that I could see Hoover standing on tiptoe, peeping through it, checking me out.

 A minute or two later, Hoover opened the door and welcomed me.
 He seemed genuinely glad to see me.
 “Welcome to the Batcave.”